ministryofjustice/service_assessments/phases/v2/live.md

 Using the Performance Platform dashboard, the Service Manager is able to:

-* explain and show how they are reporting user satisfaction on their dashboard
+* Explain and show how they are reporting user satisfaction on their dashboard
-* explain how they are planning to increase user satisfaction after the service goes live
+* Explain how they are planning to increase user satisfaction after the service goes live
-* explain who will monitor user satisfaction after the service is live
+* Explain who will monitor user satisfaction after the service is live
-* explain and show how they are reporting completion rates (or equivalent*) on their dashboard
+* Explain and show how they are reporting completion rates (or equivalent*) on their dashboard
-* explain how they are planning to increase completion rates after the service goes live
+* Explain how they are planning to increase completion rates after the service goes live
-* explain who will monitor completion rates after the service is live
+* Explain who will monitor completion rates after the service is live
-* explain and show how they are reporting cost per transaction (or equivalent*) on their dashboard
+* Explain and show how they are reporting cost per transaction (or equivalent*) on their dashboard
-* explain how they are planning to achieve a low cost per transaction after the service goes live
+* Explain how they are planning to achieve a low cost per transaction after the service goes live
-* explain who will monitor cost per transaction after the service is live
+* Explain who will monitor cost per transaction after the service is live
-* explain and show how they are reporting digital take up on their dashboard, and explain how it measures channel shift
+* Explain and show how they are reporting digital take up on their dashboard, and explain how it measures channel shift
-* explain how they are planning to increase digital uptake after the service goes live
+* Explain how they are planning to increase digital uptake after the service goes live
-* explain realistic planning to increase digital uptake (thereby reducing reliance on assisted digital) after the service goes live
+* Explain realistic planning to increase digital uptake (thereby reducing reliance on assisted digital) after the service goes live
-* explain who will monitor digital take up after the service is live
+* Explain who will monitor digital take up after the service is live
-* explain and show other additional metrics supporting the service on their dashboard
+* Explain and show other additional metrics supporting the service on their dashboard
-* explain how they are planning to use these metrics to improve the service
+* Explain how they are planning to use these metrics to improve the service
-* explain who will monitor these metrics
+* Explain who will monitor these metrics
-* demonstrate that delivery partners and other stakeholders are actively promoting/supporting digital delivery
+* Demonstrate that delivery partners and other stakeholders are actively promoting/supporting digital delivery
-* identify future metrics and how they will be used to improve the service
+* Identify future metrics and how they will be used to improve the service
-* outline a timescale when these metrics will be available
+* Outline a timescale when these metrics will be available

 <aside>* for non-transactional user journeys</aside>